dedunu/tech/_posts/2024-01-23-psycopg-autocommit-side-effects.md

 title: "Psycopg causing issues without autocommit"
 ---

 I have seen this couple of times in the last five years.
 When we write adhoc Python scripts using Psycopg2 without `autocommit=True`, you may see wierd spikes on your idle on transaction like below.
+This was a batch job.
+It was running every 10 seconds.
+If your batch job is not closing connections or restarting from the scratch, your `SELECT` queries might see very old versions of the data.
+We have to be very careful with this.
+As it can cause data loss too.

 ![](/resources/21.png)

-I also have seen idle_in_transaction goes to days in one instance too.
-That will stop auto-vaccuum.
+I also have seen `idle_in_transaction_max_time` goes to days in one instance too.
+That will stop `auto-vaccuum` doing its work.
 It will cause a lot of issues and slow down your database.
-When you use Psycopg, Make sure you have autocommit=True or you commit manually.
+When you use Psycopg, Make sure you have `autocommit=True` or you commit manually.

 ![](/resources/22.png)